JakeGinnivan/WebApi.Hal/README.md

 Using Links to register WebAPI routes
 -------------------------------------
-Once you have done the work defining all your link templates, you can use them to register your WebAPI routes!
+Once you have done the work of defining all your link templates, you can use them to register your WebAPI routes, so long as the URI Templates are fairly simple and adhere to RFC6570 according to the HAL spec!

 	var link = new Link("beers, "/breweries/{id}/beers", isTemplated: true);
 	link.RegisterLinkWithWebApi<BeersForBreweryController>(routes);